-All contest entries must be submitted online (except for entries in the College Media Best Newspaper category, which must be mailed and postmarked by the contest deadline to SPJ to P.O.
+All entries must be submitted online (except for entries in the College Media Best Newspaper category, which must be mailed and postmarked by the contest deadline to: SPJ P.O.
 Box 880482, San Diego, CA 92168-0482).
 All entries must be entered by or on behalf of the individuals who produced the work and must identify those individuals.

 Every year, the San Diego Pro Chapter of the Society of Professional Journalists honors public officials, individuals and agencies who did the best (and the worst) job of ensuring that government is accessible and transparent.
 We’re proud to announce this year’s award winners and will celebrate them with a reception on the back patio of Starlite restaurant from 7 to 9 p.m.
 Wednesday, March 23.
 An RSVP is required.
 Please note that Starlite is a 21+.

 Window Award: Music Watson, Chief of Staff, San Diego County Office of Education